kirinmurphy/codethings-next-router-addons/README.md

 ## useUrlParam
 ```
 const {
-  paramValueFromUrl,
-  paramCollectionFromUrl
+  paramValue,
   updateParam,
   clearParam,
 } = useUrlParam(paramName);
 ```

 ### Read param
-`paramValueFromUrl` or `paramCollectionFromUrl` will be populated if there are any matching props in the url. so:
+`paramValue` will be populated with a string or array based on the prop in the Url. so:

 ```
 https://url.com/?paramName=someParamValue

 results in:

-paramValueFromUrl === 'someParamValue'
+paramValue === 'someParamValue'
 ```